 Another advantage of the superzooms is their size and weight.
 They are lighter and more compact than an SLR fitted with a tele lens, so are easier to transport, store, and carry around.
 When travelling by air, and when photographing from a vehicle or on foot, size and weight do make a difference.

-If you're on a wildlife safari, chances are you'll be photographing from a game drive vehicle where it's more convenient shooting wildlife with a camera that will cover from wide-angle to long telephoto without changing lenses.
-There will be occasions when you want to capture scenic shots - like a herd of antelope with thorn trees and a blue sky in the background - and that's when the wide angle comes into play.
+There'll be times when you want to capture scenic shots - like a herd of antelope with thorn trees and a blue sky in the background - and that's when the wide angle comes into play.
 The person carrying an SLR with a telephoto lens won't be able to get the same shot without changing to a shorter lens.

 Certainly in Africa, dust is a problem and a fixed-lens camera is much less susceptible to dust than an SLR, where you expose the camera's light-sensitive chip to dust each time you remove and replace lenses.